larsderidder/angular-seed-lesscoffee/README.md

-# angular-seed — the seed for AngularJS apps
+# angular-seed-coffeeless — the seed for AngularJS apps, with some less and coffee

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app, using less and coffeescript.
 You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+This seed project is a direct conversion from the [angular-seed](https://github.com/angular/angular-seed) project.

 ## Getting Started